 Iranian fans unfurl banner at World Cup demanding home country allow women to sporting events

-Iranian soccer fans made a political gesture on the country’s opening World Cup match against Morocco on Friday by unfurling a banner protesting a ban on women attending soccer matches back home.
+Iranian soccer fans made a political gesture at the country’s opening World Cup match against Morocco on Friday by unfurling a banner protesting a ban on women attending soccer matches back home.

-“#NoBan4Women” and “Support Iranian Women to Attend Stadium” were seen on banners in the St. Petersburg stadium.
+“#NoBan4Women” and “Support Iranian Women to Attend Stadium” were seen on banners in the St. Petersburg Stadium.

 WATCH LIVE 2018 FIFA WORLD CUP MATCHES STREAMING ON FOX SPORTS JUNE 14 TO JULY 15